What is Legionnaires' Disease and what responsibilities do I have as an employer?

 What are the long-term effects?

-If treatment proved effective, then patients may suffer no long-term effects, if not, then they may suffer a range of on-going issues such as fatigue, neurological damage or neuromuscular damage.
+If treatment proves effective, then patients may suffer no long-term effects.
+But if it is ineffective then they may suffer a range of on-going issues such as fatigue, neurological damage or neuromuscular damage.

-I am an employer, what can I do to prevent Legionnaires’ disease
+I am an employer, how can I protect staff and visitors against Legionnaires’ disease?

 If you are an employer, or someone in control of premises (e.g. landlord), you have a legal duty to understand and manage legionella risks.